Ecommerce is a great way to get your products in front of countless customers from all over the globe.

 Some online store owners might already have a domain name that they register from other hosts.
 If you intend to use this same domain name, redirect those servers to those that Shopify offers.

 On the other hand, you can create and register a domain name within Shopify itself.
-This is more convenient than transferring in an existing domain because everything, including hosting, will be in one central virtual location.
+This is more convenient than transferring to an existing domain because everything, including hosting, will be in one central virtual location.

 Coming up with a name for your business can prove to be a nerve-wracking undertaking.
 The name becomes the brand and it is something that the public will know you by.

 It is, therefore, a very important step.
 If you can’t come up with a name on your own, you can utilize domain name generators.
 All you have to do is input an idea or product and look through the suggestion that the generator provides.

 To spread your brand and significantly increase your presence in the marketplace, you need to have a presence on social media.

 From these pages, you can market new products and also draw in new customers.
 The top Shopify converting themes make it easy for you to plug in social media buttons.

-For example, if you sell women’s fashion items or home decor, you should pay particular attention to Instagram and Pinterest; put them in more prominent locations than you would place Twitter.
+For example, if you sell women’s fashion items or home decor, you should pay particular attention to Pinterest and Instagram marketing; put them in more prominent locations than you would place on Twitter.

 Having a blog dedicated to your products or general niche is one way to establish your brand as a thought leader in the industry.

 Additionally, you can use your blog to market new products by penning pieces about challenges to which your product is a solution.
-With links back to your Shopify store, a blog increases the traffic to your store.
+With links back to your own online store, a blog increases the traffic to your store.